aspnetzero/documents/doc/Development-Guide-Core.md

 This application gets host connection string from it's **own appsettings.json file**.
-It will be same as in the appsettings.json in .Web project at the beggining.
+It will be same as in the appsettings.json in .Web project at the beginning.
 Be sure that the connection string in config file is the database you want.
 After getting **host** **connection sring**, it first creates the host database or apply migrations if it does already exists.
 Then it gets connection strings of